-After delivering the Sydney Swans its first AFL flag and then reviving the Melbourne Demons as head coach, Paul Roos has recently returned to his successful media career, working with the Fox Footy and Triple M commentary teams as well as having a regular column in The Australian Newspaper on Leadership and Culture.
-Arguably one of the finest keynote speakers and corporate leaders Roos is soon to launch his own content play with Southern Cross Austereo, The Coach.
+After delivering the Sydney Swans its first AFL flag and then reviving the fortunes of the Melbourne Demons as head coach, Paul Roos resumed his successful media career, with Fox Footy and Melbourne ratings leader 3AW now his chief outlets.
+As well, he pens a regular column in The Australian newspaper on leadership and culture.
+Arguably one of the finest keynote speakers in the country, his influence recently led to him delivering a successful campaign on behalf of realestate.com.au.

 With more than 92,000 fans watching on at the Melbourne Cricket Ground, and hundreds of thousands more glued to television screens around the world, this was Roos’ moment of glory.